alex-bellon/wikipedia/README.md

 [Pancake Sorting](https://en.wikipedia.org/wiki/Pancake_sorting) - the colloquial term for the mathematical problem of sorting a disordered stack of pancakes in order of size when a spatula can be inserted at any point in the stack and used to flip all pancakes above it.
 A pancake number is the minimum number of flips required for a given number of pancakes.

+[Penrose graphical notation](https://en.wikipedia.org/wiki/Penrose_graphical_notation) - a (usually handwritten) visual depiction of multilinear functions or tensors proposed by Roger Penrose in 1971.

+[Ramsey Theory](https://en.wikipedia.org/wiki/Ramsey_theory) - named after the British mathematician and philosopher Frank P. Ramsey, is a branch of mathematics that studies the conditions under which order must appear.
+Problems in Ramsey theory typically ask a question of the form: "how many elements of some structure must there be to guarantee that a particular property will hold?"
+More specifically, Ron Graham describes Ramsey theory as a "branch of combinatorics".

 [Recreational mathematics (Category)](https://en.wikipedia.org/wiki/Category:Recreational_mathematics) - Recreational mathematics is mathematics carried out for recreation (entertainment) rather than as a strictly research and application-based professional activity.

+[Zero-sum game](https://en.wikipedia.org/wiki/Zero-sum_game) - a mathematical representation of a situation in which each participant's gain or loss of utility is exactly balanced by the losses or gains of the utility of the other participants.

 ### Numbers